24Ryou/Codewars/codewars.md

 ```
 # Regex Password Validation
 You need to write regex that will validate a password to make sure it meets the following criteria:

 * At least six characters long
 * contains a lowercase letter
-* contains an uppercase letter
-* contains a digit
-* only contains alphanumeric characters (note that `'_'` is not alphanumeric)You need to write regex that will validate a password to make sure it meets the following criteria:

-* At least six characters long
-* contains a lowercase letter